chinapedia/wikipedia.abstract.en/Page/Leukemia.md

 Diagnosis

-Leukemia-_SAG.jpgs in leukemia.]]
+s in leukemia.]]
 Diagnosis is usually based on repeated complete blood counts and a bone marrow examination following observations of the symptoms.
 Sometimes, blood tests may not show that a person has leukemia, especially in the early stages of the disease or during remission.
 A lymph node biopsy can be performed to diagnose certain types of leukemia in certain situations.

 Following diagnosis, blood chemistry tests can be used to determine the degree of liver and kidney damage or the effects of chemotherapy on the person.
 When concerns arise about other damages due to leukemia, doctors may use an X-ray, MRI, or ultrasound.
 These can potentially show leukemia's effects on such body parts as bones (X-ray), the brain (MRI), or the kidneys, spleen, and liver (ultrasound).
 CT scans can be used to check lymph nodes in the chest, though this is uncommon.